Skip to main content

 Can you get a tattoo while breastfeeding?
 What you need to know about getting inked up while nursing

-While breastfeeding, there are many considerations to take into account as you continue to share a body with your baby, like whether you can drink alcohol or caffeine.
+Many women are eager to enjoy certain things they give up during pregnancy after they welcome their baby.
+However, when a woman chooses to breastfeed, there are many considerations she must continue to make, like whether she can drink alcohol or caffeine.
 And if you’re a big fan of getting new ink, one question you might have is, “Can you get a tattoo while breastfeeding?”

-The answer isn’t entirely clear, but we’ve gathered all the information in one place for you to be able to make your decision.
+The answer isn’t entirely clear, but we’ve gathered expert information to help you make an educated decision.
 Expressing your individual style doesn’t stop with parenthood so get that tat, but let’s figure out if the timing should wait until after weaning.

 tattooed mom with baby

-As of 2019, The Journal of Midwifery & Women’s Health says “you should not get a tattoo if you are pregnant, breastfeeding, or have an allergy to nickel or chromium.”
+As of 2019, The Journal of Midwifery & Women’s Health says, “You should not get a tattoo if you are pregnant, breastfeeding, or have an allergy to nickel or chromium.”

 Pre-existing tattoos are safe for breastfeeding.